Lorentz, Poincare, Einstein, and the Genesis of the Theory of Special Relativity: Richard Gans’s Review: A Gateway to Lorentz’s 1904 Paper

 \subsection{Editorial Context}

 As already noted, at the beginning of the twentieth century, the \emph{Beiblätter zu den Annalen der Physik} was a review and bibliographical journal that played a key role in the rapid dissemination of scientific advances.
-Its readership largely overlapped with that of the \emph{Annalen der Physik}, but it also reached a wider audience of physicists wishing to stay informed without having to read every original article.
-Within this editorial landscape, a review published in the \emph{Beiblätter} had a special status: it ensured that an important result would quickly become visible and easily accessible to the German-speaking scientific community.
+Its readership naturally overlapped with that of the \emph{Annalen}, but its function was different: it allowed physicists to follow a rapidly expanding literature without having to consult every original article.
+Within this editorial landscape, a review published in the \emph{Beiblätter} could make an important foreign publication quickly visible to the German-speaking scientific community.